missionpinball/missionpinball-website/_draft/2019-03-11-the-awesome-but-little-known-lightshow-creator-for-mpf.md

 and [more](http://docs.missionpinball.org/en/dev/config_players/index.html)).
 Basically, shows are a list of actions combined with a duration after which the next element in the list is played.
-Here is an example of a light show with three light which sequentially turn blue over one second:
+Here is an example of a light show with three lights which sequentially turn blue over one second:

     #show_version=5